USCbiostats/slurmR/paper/paper.md

 5. resubmit failed jobs: A very common issue with heterogenous computing clusters is the fact that some jobs succeed while others fail.
 Partial-job-resubmission is out-of-the-box as users can specify which jobs (as in Job Arrays) should be re-run.

-Both of the later two also available in `batchtools`.
+Both of the latter two also available in `batchtools`.
 A comparison table of R packages that work with Slurm is available at https://github.com/USCbiostats/sluRm.

 In summary, `sluRm` provides a dependency-free and purpose-built alternative for R users working in a HPC environment with Slurm.